Veterinarian with dog

 Can I Cut Meloxicam in Half?

-Meloxicam 15 mg tablets are light round yellow, flat, scored tablets embossed with AX5 on one side, which can be divided into equal halves.
+Tablets are light round yellow, flat, scored tablets embossed with AX5 on one side, which can be divided into equal halves.
 But remember that the dosage of pill medication is not precise.
 For small dogs, it can be very dangerous.
-Please contact your vet to get dosage recommendations.
+Please get in touch with your vet to get dosage recommendations.

 When using this medication, serious adverse effects are possible and can happen suddenly.
 You may notice probable warning signs, such as excruciating stomach pain, bloody or coffee-ground-looking vomiting, skin rash, and swelling of the face, fingers, feet, or lower legs.